cilliagustin/projectportfolio3/README.md

 If the validation returns "False" then it will display a message to the user that the entered puzzle does not have a valid answer and it will send the user back to the run app function so they can check the values entered.

+#### Is puzzle valud function
+This function first loops through all the given numbers and checks if there are no repeated ones (two equal numbers in a row, column or 3x3 square) This is done using the number is not repeated function.
+If this validation returns "True", then it will go through another validation in the get answer function.
+If this validation is also "True", then the solve sudoku function will print the answer.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!